 4.0, large, folded.

 3.0, large, stretched.

 4.0 large vs. 3.0 large.

-I really don’t mean to sound like “sour grapes.”
-In the end, I still like Bumgenius one-size pocket diapers.
+I’m a big fan of Bumgenius pocket diapers.
 They are always the first hubby or I reach for.
 They fit well, they are super easy to use and they simply don’t leak.
 They have their faults like any other diaper, but nothing that would keep me from using them.